minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### Enable Amazon S3 Transfer Acceleration (Amazon S3TA) for the Amazon S3 bucket.
 This would speed up uploads as well as downloads for the video files.

 #### Use Amazon CloudFront distribution with origin as the Amazon S3 bucket.
 This would speed up uploads as well as downloads for the video files

+#### The Application Load Balancer removes an instance from its pool of healthy instances whenever it is detected as unhealthy but the Auto Scaling group provisions the replacement instance.

+It is recommended to use ALB based health checks for both Auto Scaling group and Application Load Balancer.

+#### Internet Gateway (IGW) allows instances with public IPs to access the internet.
+NAT Gateway (NGW) allows instances with no public IPs to access the internet.

+#### An encrypted Amazon EBS volume

+Data moving between the volume and the instance is encrypted Data at rest inside the volume is encrypted
+Any snapshot created from the volume is encrypted

+#### Upon inspecting application logs, the team notices several "could not connect to server: connection timed out" error messages.

+The security group configuration for the database instance does not have the correct rules to allow inbound connections from the application servers

+#### A process replaces an existing object and immediately tries to read it.
+Amazon S3 always returns the latest version of the object

+#### Amazon EBS volumes are Availability Zone (AZ) locked

+#### Use a dead-letter queue of SQS to handle message processing failures

+Dead-letter queues can be used by other queues (source queues) as a target for messages that can't be processed (consumed) successfully.
+Dead-letter queues are useful for debugging your application or messaging system because they let you isolate problematic messages to determine why their processing doesn't succeed.
+Sometimes, messages can’t be processed because of a variety of possible issues, such as when a user comments on a story but it remains unprocessed because the original story itself is deleted by the author while the comments were being posted.
+In such a case, the dead-letter queue can be used to handle message processing failures.

+#### AWS Trusted Advisor is an online tool that draws upon best practices learned from AWS’s aggregated operational history of serving hundreds of thousands of AWS customers.

+#### For disaster recovery of the read-heavy database

+Use cross-Region Read Replicas and enable the automated backup feature of Amazon RDS in a multi-AZ deployment that creates backups across multiple Regions